-The International Union of Gospel Missions was organized on September 17, 1913, in New York City.
-Mr. Sidney Whittemore is credited as being the father of the body.
-(He was also the president of the National Federation of Gospel Mission in the years prior.)
-Thirty mission superintendents (including 10 from New York City) who were charter members petitioned the State of New York for a certificate of incorporation on October 9, 1913.
-The certificate was recognized and granted by Mitchell May, Secretary of State for New York, on October 14, 1913.
+The International Union of Gospel Missions (IUGM) was organized on September 17, 1913, in New York City, under the leadership of Mr. Sidney Whittemore.
+(He also served as the president of the National Federation of Gospel Mission in the previous years.)
+Thirty charter member mission superintendents petitioned the state of New York for a certificate of incorporation on October 9, 1913, and Secretary of State Mitchell May, approved the certificate.

-One of the earliest efforts to strengthen the effectiveness of rescue ministry through the International Union of Gospel Missions or IUGM (later AGRM) was the appointment of Field Secretary Peter Quartel of Dayton, Ohio.
-Quartel’s efforts bore fruit, but for varying reasons, he was forced to discontinue his services.
-Others who undertook the responsibility were I. L. Eldridge, J. Arthur Schlicter, E. R. MacKinney, and Harry H. Hadley all collaborated to carry out those responsibilities.
-In 1948, Reverend Chauncey Berman was hired as full-time field secretary and served one year. ??In the mid 1950s, the executive committee (called the board as of 1983) was empowered to select an executive secretary.
-This person would maintain an office that would promote rescue missions and IUGM internationally.
-He would be employed on behalf of the IUGM members and work directly under the executive secretary’s committee, in full cooperation with the executive committee.
+One of the earliest efforts to strengthen the effectiveness of rescue ministry through the IUGM (later AGRM) was the appointment of Field Secretary Peter Quartel of Dayton, Ohio.
+Quartel’s efforts bore fruit, but for various reasons, he had to discontinue his services.
+I. L. Eldridge, J. Arthur Schlicter, E. R. MacKinney, and Harry H. Hadley all collaborated to carry out those responsibilities.
+In 1948, Reverend Chauncey Berman became the full-time field secretary for one year.
+In the mid-1950s, the executive committee (now known as the board since 1983) was empowered to select an executive secretary to work on behalf of rescue missions and promote IUGM both nationally internationally.
+The executive secretary would work directly under the executive secretary’s committee, in full cooperation with the executive committee.

 Reverend James B. Moellendick became executive secretary in the mid-1960s.
 He established, on a temporary basis, offices in Parkersburg, West Virginia.
 In 1966, James directed the move of the IUGM headquarters to Kansas City, Missouri, where City Union Mission provided office space.
 After five years of faithful service and great progress, James resigned.

-At the 1974 convention in Los Angeles, the delegates appointed Reverend William L. Wooley as executive secretary.
-William had served as superintendent of The Anchorage Mission (Albany, Ga.), as president of the IUGM Southeastern District, and secretary-treasurer of IUGM.
+At the 1974 convention in Los Angeles, the delegates appointed Reverend William L. Wooley as executive secretary following terms as superintendent of The Anchorage Mission (Albany, Georgia), president of the IUGM Southeastern District, and secretary-treasurer of IUGM.

-At the 1984 convention in Huntsville, Alabama, Lloyd Olson of Campus Crusade for Christ was commissioned to do a study of the rescue mission movement and to make recommendations for the future of rescue ministry and IUGM.
-Titled “New Perspective,” the report outlined a number of historic changes including restructuring the office of executive secretary (which became executive director in 1986), and creating a new track concept, membership system, and constitution and bylaws.
-The new concepts were adopted in Seattle in 1985 and the constitution and bylaw changes in Houston in 1986. ??The outcome was an organization that was better able to serve local ministries, and that was committed to expansion, education, training, and public awareness.
-Eight tracks (Urban Children & Youth Ministry, Development, Christian Addiction Rehabilitation Association, Employment and Education, and Women and Family Ministry, Association of Christian Thrift Stores, Chaplains, and Volunteer Tracks) served those in specialized ministries.??During William’s 15 years of outstanding service, the IUGM office staff increased from three to seven.
-The office was relocated from the basement of William’s home to an office complex, and the new concepts initiated by the Lloyd Olson study became a reality.
+At the 1984 convention in Huntsville, Alabama, Lloyd Olson of Campus Crusade for Christ received a commission to conduct a study of the rescue mission movement and make recommendations for the future of rescue ministry and IUGM.
+Titled New Perspective, the report outlined a number of historic changes including the restructuring of the office of executive secretary (known as executive director since 1986), and creating a new track concept, membership system, constitution and bylaws.
+The new concepts were adopted in Seattle in 1985 and the constitution and bylaw changes in the following year in Houston.
+These changes resulted in an organization better able to serve local ministries, and more committed to expansion, education, training, and public awareness.
+The eight new tracks included Urban Children & Youth Ministry, Development, Christian Addiction Rehabilitation Association, Employment and Education, Women and Family Ministry, Association of Christian Thrift Stores, Chaplains, and Volunteers.
+During William’s 15 years of outstanding service, the IUGM office staff increased from three to seven and relocated from the basement of William’s home to an office complex, bringing the concepts in Lloyd Olson’s study into reality.

-On May 31, 2000, the delegates at the 87th Annual Convention changed the name of the International Union of Gospel Missions to the Association of Gospel Rescue Missions (AGRM).
-During Stephen Burger’s tenure, he continued to emphasize mission expansion and services that sought to build up the frontline mission worker, as well as developing a bold new program, Rescue College (now City Vision University), which began as an intern-training program.
-By 2006, it became fully accredited as a degree-conferring institution by 2006.
+On May 31, 2000, the delegates at the 87th Annual Convention changed the name from the International Union of Gospel Missions to the Association of Gospel Rescue Missions (AGRM).
+During Steve Burger’s tenure, he emphasized mission expansion and services to build up the frontline mission worker, and developed a bold new program, Rescue College (now City Vision University), which began as an intern-training program and had become a fully accredited as a degree-conferring institution by 2006.
 AGRM also provided oversight to Alcoholics Victorious.
 Steve served as Executive Director of the IUGM/AGRM through June 30, 2007.